Before you begin

 File types that you can use in iCloud Photo Sharing

-iCloud Photo Sharing supports HEIF, JPEG, RAW, PNG, GIF, TIFF, and MP4, as well as special formats you capture with your iPhone, like slo-mo, time-lapse, 4K videos, and Live Photos.
+iCloud Photo Sharing supports HEIF, JPEG, RAW, PNG, GIF, TIFF, and MP4, as well as special formats you capture with your iPhone, like slo-mo, time-lapse, and Live Photos.
 You can even share your Memory videos.
 When shared, photos taken with standard point-and-shoot cameras, SLR cameras, or iOS devices have up to 2048 pixels on the long edge.
 Panoramic photos can be up to 5400 pixels wide.

 You can't upload RAW photos to iCloud Photo Sharing on your Windows PC.